-As an associate designer, Brett has worked internationally and in the U.S. in opera, on Broadway and regionally, developing long-term relationships with designers Derek McLane, Christine Jones, Mark Wendland, Paul Steinberg, Andrew Lieberman, Neil Jampolis, John Iacovelli and many others.
-Notable credits include: RIGOLETTO (Met Opera); BENGAL TIGER AT THE BAGHDAD ZOO, HOW TO SUCCEED IN BUSINESS WITHOUT REALLY TRYING, AMERICAN IDIOT, RAGTIME, and ON A CLEAR DAY YOU CAN SEE FOREVER (Broadway); HANDS ON A HARD BODY (La Jolla); RUINED (MTC); RENT (New World Stages); THE SHAGGS (NYTW/Playwrights);
+As an associate designer, Brett has worked internationally and in the U.S. in opera, on Broadway, Off-Broadway and regionally, developing long-term relationships with designers Christine Jones, Derek McLane, Mark Wendland, David Zinn, Paul Steinberg, Andrew Lieberman, Neil Jampolis, John Iacovelli and many others.
+Notable credits include: RIGOLETTO (Met Opera); THE LAST SHIP, IF/THEN, HANDS ON A HARD BODY, BENGAL TIGER AT THE BAGHDAD ZOO (Broadway).
+Additional Assistant Design credits: HOW TO SUCCEED IN BUSINESS WITHOUT REALLY TRYING, AMERICAN IDIOT, RAGTIME, and ON A CLEAR DAY YOU CAN SEE FOREVER (Broadway).

 M.F.A.
 Design for Stage and Film, New York University